quandyfactory/PyHtmlEdit/README.markdown

 It would be better to check if the user has a spelling_dict file, load it if available, or else load the default spelling_dict if not available.

-#### Add a Tutorial

-The tool is not complicated to use, and all the functionality is in the menus across the stop.
-Still, it may be valuable to add a tutorial for new users who are not used to it already.

    [1]: mailto:ryan@quandyfactory.com